 HOW YOU CAN HELP

-Every child deserves opportunities for creative expresssion that give them a voice.
-Thousands of students in Linn and Benton County no longer have the option of taking visual or performance art classes in their schools.
-Support for this outreach comes from funding sources also “at-risk” due to year-to-year variability.
+Every child deserves opportunities for creative expression that gives them a voice.
+Too many students in Linn and Benton County schools to not have opportunities for visual or performance art classes in their schools.
+Arts education outreach delivered by The Arts Center receives funding with year-to-year variability.

-Since 2008, funding for Youth from High Risk Situations to receive arts experiences was provided by a Maureen Ovregaard and her family.
+From 2008-2016, funding for the Young Artist Program was provided by Maureen Ovregaard and her family.
 She gave an annual gift of $45,000 through a living trust that ended with her passing in Spring 2016.

 We also seek sustainable funding for this program.
 FMI Endowment Fund Giving.

 Thanks to support for more arts experiences for youth from:

 - Oregon Arts Commission

 - Reser Family Foundation